3rdGen-Media/CoreTransport/README.md

 1. Define your target (CTTarget)
 2. Create a socket connection + perform SSL Handshake (CTConnection)
-3. Make a network request and asynchrously receive the response (CTCursor)
+3. Make a network request and asynchronously receive the response (CTCursor)
 4. Clean up the connection

 ## CTransport API